 The light and the superlight strategies are simplified versions and include only the self-assessment and the improvement plan (Pillars 1 and 3).

 The Country Coordinating Mechanisms implementing the light strategy must comply with both the six eligibility requirements and the minimum standards, while countries using the superlight strategy need only meet the eligibility requirements.

 Once a Country Coordinating Mechanism is fully compliant, it will receive “Country Coordinating Mechanism Eligibility Clearance,” valid for one year, which allows them to submit a funding request without having to go through the Country Coordinating Mechanism eligibility screening process.

 In those cases where a Country Coordinating Mechanism is found to be non-compliant, the Country Coordinating Mechanism will need to develop an improvement plan and submit it to the Global Fund.
 We will then determine if the improvement plan is reasonable and acceptable, prior to the country submitting a funding request.
 Not following the improvement plan will affect current and future funding.

 We welcome feedback from Country Coordinating Mechanisms on the Eligibility and Performance Assessment.
-Please complete the form list below and submit it to Feedback can be submitted anonymously.
+Please complete the feedback form listed below and submit it to .
+Feedback can be submitted anonymously.